 Our extensive library of practical and inspiring pieces help you gain perspective and realize you’re not alone in your questions about raising girls.
 From experts, regular parents, teachers, researchers, youth workers and girls.
-We feature 2 different pieces each week with the new pieces appearing on Saturday morning, US time.
 Want to contribute an article?
 Click to see our guidelines.

 Communication – Do you ever feel like you no longer speak your daughter’s language?
 We have articles about mother-daughter and father-daughter conversations, talking about tough topics, and making smart media choices.

 - What if She’s Shy? by Amy Lynch and Susan McDonald – About 40% of all people are shy, but among junior-high girls, that number is more than 50%.

 - Two Steps Back and Three Deep Breaths by Will Glennon – Our daughters have an incredible capacity for triggering gasket-blowing responses when we ask them questions.
 What we can do when those situations occur.

 Education – School is a big part of girls’ lives, plus she’s learning through all her interactions and experiences.
 These articles cover school, college, and learning outside the classroom.

 - Are Girls’ Successes Hurting Boys? by Helen Cordes – More and more, boys are not as successful in school as girls.
 The best solution is reforming school so it’s inviting for both boys and girls.

 - Is She Worried About College? by Ronna Wineberg Blaser – Girls as young as 10 might be worrying about college.
 Learn what’s right to say, depending on your daughter’s age.

 Family Life – Families come in many configurations, and our experts have wisdom for all of them.
 Check out our articles on blended families, sibling rivalry, and non-parental adults in your girls’ life.